Awards and Recognition RINS has received:

 RINS Volunteers have been continuously monitoring raptor nests in Utah since 2000.

 RINS began out of a need to continue monitoring nesting raptors in Northern Utah.
-Due to funding issues in 2000, nests in Tooele, Rich, Utah, and Juab counties were no longer going to be monitored.
+Due to funding issues in 2000, nests in Tooele, Rich, Utah, and Juab counties were no longer going to be monitored by BLM biologists.
 In May of 2000, Dawn W. Sebesta volunteered to monitor historic nests in these counties and enlisted volunteers to assist her.
 It was late in the nesting season, but Dawn Sebesta and four teams of volunteers checked 448 nests in the West Desert, finding 70 active nests.

 Beginning in 2001, Dawn Sebesta enlisted more volunteers and established the Raptor Inventory Nest Survey (RINS) to continue monitoring and expanding the BLM nest inventory in the West Desert and Rich County: an effort which will continue as long as volunteers are willing to help.
 The nests are part of a long-term Bureau of Land Management project in the Salt Lake Field Office.

 The numbers of RINS volunteers and raptor nests discovered and monitored expanded in 2002 and 2003.
 Dawn Sebesta banded increasing numbers of nestlings focusing on ferruginous hawks and burrowing owls.
 In 2003, Dawn Sebesta was recognized with establishing the largest volunteer effort ever undertaken by the BLM in the State of Utah, and because of her accomplishments with RINS the BLM awarded Dr. Dawn W. Sebesta, the Utah State Director’s “Public Land Partner Award”, their highest recognition for a volunteer.